 Polygon Collosus DH9 - Flow MTB Review

-Of course, this pricing is achievable because the bike is sold direct to the consumer and is delivered requiring some assembly.
+Of course, this pricing is achievable because the bike is sold directly to the consumer and is delivered requiring some assembly.
 At this price point, that’s something we feel pretty comfortable with – we’d argue that a person buying this style of bike for this kind of money will generally have fairly sound knowledge about bike mechanics.
 The other downside is that this sales model makes it hard to secure a test ride before you buy, but Australian distributor Bicycles Online offer a no-questions-asked 14 day ‘test ride’ period.
 If you don’t like the bike after two weeks, they’ll refund your cash and pick the bike up at no cost to you.

-The DH9 is a shining example of what can be done when a company truly listens to the input of their sponsored riders, and doesn’t just teach them the marketing spiel.
-Polygon have created a seriously good downhill bike here, and they’ve done it at a price that no one can touch right now.
+The DH9 is a shining example of what can be done when a company truly listens to the input of their sponsored riders and doesn’t just teach them the marketing spiel.
+Polygon has created a seriously good downhill bike here, and they’ve done it at a price that no one can touch right now.
 If the direct to consumer model feels ok for you, then we think you’d be silly not to put the DH9 on the shortlist when you’re looking for your next downhill bike.